FractalBlocks/Fractal.js/readme.md

 ## TODOs and roadmap

+- Make a driver for listenable things, abstract the socket driver FEATURE
-- Fix Playgorund example images and use the Fetch Task instead of fetch driver
+- Fix Playgorund example images and use the Fetch Task instead of fetch drivers
 - Remove duplicated code in fetch task, fetchobj is defined in utils
 - Document of CSS tools for js and implement examples (PARTIAL)
 - Implement live examples